ypid/ansible-opsi/docs/computers.rst

    :local:
    :depth: 1

-In this section I document my experiences with various computer models I worked with and how to best configure them for a school environment.
+In this section the author documents his experiences with various computer models he has worked with and how to best configure them for a school environment.

 System firmware setup
 ---------------------